Clinton Jones (footballer): 2011 to 2014

-After St Kilda FC
+After St Kilda

-In February 2015, Jones was given a short-term contract by Essendon to play in the 2015 NAB Challenge as a "top-up" player, due to 26 Essendon players withdrawing from the NAB Challenge because of the ongoing Essendon Football Club supplements controversy, which ultimately led to the Essendon players involved being found guilty of doping by the World Court of Arbitration for Sport and serving bans.
-Jones did not continue as a top-up player for Essendon during the 2015 Premiership Season, making his final AFL appearance the Round 23 match for St Kilda FC in 2014.
+In February 2015, Jones was given a short-term contract by Essendon to play in the 2015 NAB Challenge as a "top-up" player due to 26 Essendon players withdrawing from the NAB Challenge because of the ongoing Essendon Football Club supplements controversy, which ultimately led to the Essendon players involved being found guilty of doping by the World Court of Arbitration for Sport and serving bans.
+Jones did not continue as a top-up player for Essendon during the 2015 premiership season, making his final AFL appearance the Round 23 match for St Kilda in 2014.

-Jones was a player for the Perth Football Club in the Western Australian Football League (WAFL) from 2015-2019.
+Jones was a player for the Perth Football Club in the Western Australian Football League (WAFL) from 2015 to 2019.
 He retired from football in 2019.